EdoardoGruppi/DAPS_assignment/README.md

 [Project](https://github.com/EdoardoGruppi/DAPS_assignment) ~ [Guide](https://github.com/EdoardoGruppi/DAPS_assignment/blob/Secondary/code/Instructions.md)

+In this project, the prediction of the Microsoft stock value is addressed pursuing distinct strategies according to the data exploited to perform the forecasting.
+In the first approach, the information retrieved is obtained exclusively from the company's stock data.
+In the second strategy, the model leverages also the overall public sentiment towards the company, extracted from the Twitter platform, along with the records related to the ongoing pandemic.
+(See the pdf file for more information).

 ## How to start

 A comprehensive guide concerning how to run the code along with additional information is provided in the file [Instruction.md](https://github.com/EdoardoGruppi/DAPS_assignment/blob/Secondary/code/Instructions.md).